herry13/nuri-lang/README.md

 ```

-### Link
+### Link Reference

-Although a link will be compiled and not exist in the compilation output, but
+Although a link-reference will be compiled and not exist in the compilation
-we can express it in JSON data format.
+output, but we can express it in JSON data format.

 ```java
 a := b.c.d;